 To preserve dignity, enable independence and build community by providing eco-friendly essential lawn service for the elderly, veterans and others in need.

 Note from Founder

 With this in mind, I set my sights on expanding the reach of my service beyond just a small part of the country.
 This meant building a team of dedicated individuals, including a board of directors, volunteers, landscaping companies, network partners, and donors, and officially incorporating as a 501(c)(3) Non-Profit Organization.
 Take a look at our single-page handout that we give out at events like tradeshows and conferences!

 Whether there was a virus or not, people still needed their lawns mowed, and if they were unable to do it themselves, they needed someone else to do it for them.
 That’s where our service comes in.
 Our centralized website platform makes it easy and comfortable for both clients and volunteers to connect with each other.
 Clients in need, their families, or caretakers can book local helpers through our proprietary zip code search function or leave us a voicemail.
-Volunteers can share their own profiles, manage jobs, upload photos of yard work done and log hours directly in a customized dashboard, all in a safe and secure setting.
+Volunteers can share their own profiles, manage jobs, upload photos of completed work, and log hours directly in a customized dashboard, all in a safe and secure setting.